 The Ultimate Character Locomotion component is a deterministic kinematic controller.
 This makes it especially appropriate to use over the network in which case client-side predication and server reconciliation can be used to ensure ultra-smooth movement.
 If character animations are necessary the Animator Monitor component is used which interacts with Unity’s Animator component.

 The components responsible for interaction with items are called Item Actions.
-Examples include the Shootable Weapon component, the Melee Weapon component, or the Shield component.
+Examples include the Shootable Action component, the Melee Action component, or the Shield component.
 Multiple Item Action components can be added to a single item allowing for a single item to be able to shoot and melee, or shoot a bullet and shoot a projectile, for example.
 Each Item Action contains a set of modules that can individually add or remove the action functionality.

 Items are identified by their Item Definitions.
 Item Types inherit Item Definitions and are used by the character controller.
 Item Definitions allow the controller to be integrated with the Ultimate Inventory System.
 Item Types are a representation of Items and are used by the Inventory and Item Set Manager components.
 The Inventory is an optional component which stores the amount of Item Types the character has.
 If no Inventory is added to the character then an unlimited number of Item Types can be used.
 The Item Set Manager is responsible for ensuring the correct item is equipped.
 Multiple categories can be specified which allows for cases such as Halo where the grenades can be switched independently from the main weapons.